-Bronwyn Minton is a multi-disciplinary artist and independent curator.
+Minton is a multi-disciplinary artist and independent curator.
 She holds a BFA from the Rhode Island School of Design and an MFA from the San Francisco Art Institute.
-She is joining the Art Association after being at the National Museum of Wildlife Art for over 13 years.
-Her artwork has been shown nationally and internationally, and is in public collections including the Wyoming State Museum and the Nicolaysen Art Museum, St. John’s Hospital Foundation, Teton Media Works as well as private collections.
-Over the past fifteen years Minton has curated many art exhibits that brought together a wide range of the Jackson Hole community.
+She is joining the Art Association after being at the National Museum of Wildlife Art for over 13 years, where she most recently served as Associate Curator of Art and Research.
+Her artwork has been shown nationally and internationally, and is in public collections including the Wyoming State Museum and the Nicolaysen Art Museum, St. John’s Hospital Foundation, and Teton Media Works as well as private collections.
+During the past fifteen years Minton has curated many art exhibits that brought together a wide range of the Jackson Hole community.
 She has been awarded two Wyoming Arts Council Visual Arts Fellowships, and the Cultural Council of Jackson Hole’s Creative Pulse Award.

 About the Art Association of Jackson Hole

 The Art Association of Jackson Hole is dedicated to encouraging a vital, creative community by providing everyone with exposure to, education in and enjoyment of a wide variety of art experiences.